iHanjra/module-three-study-guide/02-intro-to-react.md

 ## Duplicating Components

 - What would happen if we replaced all the dynamic data in `Post.js` with static data?
+It would be two of the same exact post.
 - What would show on the page if we duplicated the `<ContactList />` component?
+There would be two contactlists with the same information.

 ```js
 // src/Post.js